JcDenis/docker-dotclear/README.md

 Builds should support:

-* postgresql and mysql database
+* postgresql and mysql and sqlite database
 * linux/386 and linux/amd64 and linux/arm/V6 plateforms
+* docker container healthcheck

 ### DOCKER